johnshaff/Azure-Virtual-Machine/linux/linux-vm-agent.ps1/README.md

 - **Provisioning**: The agent handles initial VM setup, including hostname configuration, user creation, and enabling SSH access based on the provided Azure parameters.

-- **VM Extensions**: The agent manages extensions, allowing you to run custom scripts, deploy configurations, or perform monitoring tasks on the VM after provisioning.
+- **VM Extensions**: The waagent agent manages extensions including extensions which are other agents, allowing you to run custom scripts, deploy configurations, or perform monitoring tasks on the VM after provisioning.
+When installing an extension on a vm, whether you're using the Azure CLI `az vm extension set` command, or you're installing the extension via a template using the Azure CLI `az deployment group create` command, it is ultimately the waagent agent (ie Azure Linux Agent) that is doing the installation, configuration, and updating of that extension.

 ### VM Agent Features